Carlsen–Niemann controversy

-In August 2023, Chess.com announced that all parties involved in the lawsuit had settled; Chess.com reinstated Niemann on their platform and Carlsen promised to play against him should they be paired.
-That December, FIDE fined Carlsen 10,000 euros for his withdrawal from the 2022 Sinquefield Cup, but acquitted him of all charges related to his allegations against Niemann.
+In August 2023, Chess.com announced that all parties involved in the lawsuit had settled; Chess.com reinstated Niemann on their platform and Carlsen admitted that there was no determinative evidence that Niemann had cheated in their Sinquefield Cup game.
+He promised to play against him should they be paired.
+That December, FIDE fined Carlsen 10,000 euros for his withdrawal from the Sinquefield Cup, but acquitted him of all charges related to his unsubstantiated allegations against Niemann.

 Background

 In 2022, Carlsen was the No. 1 rated player in history and World Chess Champion.
 In July 2022, Carlsen announced he would not defend his World Chess Championship title against Ian Nepomniachtchi, while affirming his desire to participate in tournaments and continue playing professional chess.
 At this time, Niemann stood in the top 10 of the world's juniors in chess and top 50 players overall.
 Over the previous three years, he had played a large number of games, and his Elo rating had risen swiftly, including a jump from 2500 to 2600 in only three months.
 This rapid rise had attracted attention from commentators.

 In August 2022, Niemann and Carlsen both competed in the FTX Crypto Cup, an in-person rapid event hosted by Chess24 in Miami.
 On August 16, Niemann faced Carlsen in a four-game match, and beat him in the first game with the black pieces.
 After the game, when asked for a post-game interview, he said only "Chess speaks for itself."
 He proceeded to lose the subsequent three games against Carlsen.

 In September, Carlsen participated as a wildcard in the 2022 Sinquefield Cup, an over-the-board tournament with classical time control and part of the Grand Chess Tour.
 Entering the tournament, he had a 53-game unbeaten streak in classical games which determine the FIDE world rankings.